trikko/serverino/README.md

 ```

 ## Shielding the whole thing
 I would not put serverino into the wild.
-For using in production I suggest shielding serverino under nginx.
+For using in production I suggest shielding serverino under a full webserver.

+### Using nginx
 It's pretty easy.
 Just add these lines inside your nginx configuration:

 ```